yu-i-i/overleaf-cep/README.md

 ALL_TEX_LIVE_DOCKER_IMAGES=texlive/texlive:latest-full, texlive/texlive:TL2023-historic
 ALL_TEX_LIVE_DOCKER_IMAGE_NAMES=TeXLive 2024, TeXLive 2023
 TEX_LIVE_DOCKER_IMAGE=texlive/texlive:latest-full
+TEX_COMPILER_EXTRA_FLAGS=-shell-escape
 ```
 </details>

 ## Authentication Methods

-The following authentication methods are supported: Local authentication, LDAP authentication, and SAML authentication.
+The following authentication methods are supported: local authentication, LDAP authentication, SAML authentication,
+and OpenID Connect (OIDC) authentication.
 Local authentication is always active.
+The environment variable `EXTERNAL_AUTH`
+specifies which external authentication methods are activated.
+The value of this variable is a list.
+If the list includes `ldap`, `saml`, or `oidc`,
-To enable LDAP or SAML authentication, the environment variable `EXTERNAL_AUTH` must be set to `ldap` or `saml`, respectively.
+then LDAP authentication, SAML authentication, and OIDC authentication will be activated, respectively.

+For example: `EXTERNAL_AUTH=ldap saml oidc`

+This configuration activates all available authentication methods, although this is rarely necessary.

 <details>
 <summary><h3>Local Authentication</h3></summary>